-- Quasi-Resonance Current-Mode Operation: implementing quasi-resonance operation in peak current-mode control, the NCL30188 optimizes the efficiency by turning on the MOSFET when its drain-source voltage is minimal (valley).
+- Quasi-Resonance Current-Mode Operation: implementing quasi-resonance operation in peak current-mode control, the NCL30085 optimizes the efficiency by turning on the MOSFET when its drain-source voltage is minimal (valley).
 In light-load conditions, the circuit changes valleys to reduce the switching losses.
 For stable operation, the valley at which the MOSFET switches on remains locked until the input voltage or the output current set-point significantly changes. - Primary-Side Constant-Current Control with Power Factor Correction: a proprietary circuitry allows the LED driver to achieve both near-unity power factor correction and accurate regulation of the output current without requiring any secondary-side feedback (no optocoupler needed).
-A power factor as high as 0.99 and an output current deviation below ±2% are typically obtained. - Main protection features: - Over Temperature Thermal Fold-back / Shutdown/ Over Voltage Protection: the NCL30188 features a gradual current foldback to protect the driver from excessive temperature down to 50% of the programmed current.
+A power factor as high as 0.99 and an output current deviation below ±2% are typically obtained. - Step dimming: The step dimming function decreases the output current from 100% to 5% of its nominal value in 3 discrete steps.
+Whenever a brown-out is detected, the output current is decreased by reducing the reference voltage V{REF}.
+The step-dimming function is reset if the V_S pin remains below the lower brown-out threshold (V{BO(off)}) for more than 3 s typically. - Main protection features: - Over Temperature Thermal Fold-back / Shutdown/ Over Voltage Protection: the NCL30085 features a gradual current foldback to protect the driver from excessive temperature down to 50% of the programmed current.
 This represents a power reduction of the LED by more than 50%.
-If the temperature continues to rise after this point to a second level, the controller stops operating.
+If the temperature continues to rise after this point to a

+- second level, the controller stops operating.
 This mode would only be expected to be reached if there is a severe fault.
-The first and second temperature thresholds depend on the value of the NTC

-- connected to the SD pin.
+The first and second temperature thresholds depend on the value of the NTC connected to the SD pin.
 Note, the SD pin can also be used to shutdown the device by pulling this pin below the $V{OTP(off)}$ min level.
 A Zener diode can also be used to pull-up the pin and stop the controller for adjustable OVP protection.
-Both protections are latching-off (A version) or auto-recovery (the circuit can recover operation after 4-s delay has elapsed B version). - Cycle-by-cycle peak current limit: when the current sense voltage exceeds the internal threshold VILIM, the MOSFET is immediately turned off (cycle-by-cycle current limitation). - Winding or Output Diode Short-Circuit Protection: an additional comparator senses the CS signal and stops the controller if it exceeds 150% x VILIM for 4 consecutive cycles.
+Both protections are latching-off (A version) or auto-recovery (the circuit can recover operation after 4-s delay has elapsed B version). - Cycle-by-cycle peak current limit: when the current sense voltage exceeds the internal threshold V{ILIM}, the MOSFET is immediately turned off for that switch cycle. - Winding or Output Diode Short-Circuit Protection: an additional comparator senses the CS signal and stops the controller if it exceeds 150% x V{ILIM} for 4 consecutive cycles.
 This feature can protect the converter if a winding is shorted or if the output diode is shorted or simply if the transformer saturates.
 This protection is latching-off (A version) or auto-recovery (B version). - Output Short-circuit protection: if the ZCD pin voltage remains low for a 90-ms time interval, the controller detects that the output or the ZCD pin is grounded and hence, stops operation.
-This protection is latching-off (A version) or auto-recovery (B version). - Open LED protection: if the VCC pin voltage exceeds the OVP threshold, the controller shuts down and waits 4 seconds before restarting switching operation. - Floating or Short Pin Detection: the circuit can detect most of these situations which helps pass safety tests.
+This protection is latching-off (A version) or auto-recovery (B version). - Open LED protection: if the V{CC} pin voltage exceeds the OVP threshold, the controller shuts down and waits 4 seconds before restarting switching operation. - Floating or Short Pin Detection: the circuit can detect most of these situations which helps pass safety tests.